-How a corrupt political system and the end of World War I led to a bungled response and an overwhelming loss of life.
+Some researchers say the 1918 flu outbreak, the deadliest pandemic in history, may have started in Kansas.
+How a corrupt political system and the end of World War I led to such a bungled response and an overwhelming loss of life.

 As the world is in the middle of a vast coronavirus pandemic, it’s worth remembering that the 1918 Spanish flu pandemic may have started in Kansas.
 And it hit Kansas City particularly hard.